Audit Readiness & Cost Report 2026

 Audit fees vary significantly based on company size, complexity, and industry.
 Here's what companies typically pay:

-$10-50M Revenue: Audit fees typically fall in the $75,000 to $150,000 range.
+Audit fees typically fall in the $75,000 to $150,000 range.
 At this size, most companies require a full audit for bank covenants, investor requirements, or board accountability.
-Complexity factors—multiple locations, international operations, complex revenue recognition—can push fees higher.
+Complexity factors—multiple locations, international operations, complex revenue recognition—can push fees higher A fractional CFO can help you navigate CFO services in this area.

 Internal Audit Preparation Costs